guardian/service-catalogue/ADR/05-prisma-seeding.md

 This replaces the previous `db-copy` approach for local development.

 The seeded dataset should remain intentionally small and focused on supporting local development, rather than mirroring CODE in full.

+We chose Prisma seeding because it keeps the local dataset deterministic and versioned in the repo, without adding extra operational or data-governance overhead.

 ## Consequences